If you don’t have other drug coverage that’s considered “creditable,” meaning at least as good as Part D, the answer is yes.

-Still, when you take no or very few medications, paying monthly premiums to a Part D drug plan can seem like a waste of money.
-So you may want to consider a compromise: Pick the Part D plan with the lowest premium in your area.
-That way, you get the protection of coverage, but at the least cost.
+Whether you’re on a few medicines or none, paying monthly premiums for a Part D plan may seem like a waste of money.
+Instead, consider a compromise.
+Pick a Part D plan with the lowest premiums in your area.